Hitman (2016 video game)

-Upon its release, Hitman received positive reviews; critics praised the game's episodic release format, locations, level design, and its replayability but criticised the always-online requirement and excessive handholding.
-The game under-performed commercially and caused publisher Square Enix to divest from IO Interactive in May 2017.
+Hitman was released episodically for PlayStation 4, Windows, and Xbox One from March to October 2016.
+Upon release, it received positive reviews; critics praised the game's episodic release format, locations, level design, and its replayability but criticised the always-online requirement and excessive handholding.
+The game underperformed commercially and caused publisher Square Enix to divest from IO Interactive in May 2017.
 Following a management buyout, IO retained the rights to the series and partnered with Warner Bros.
 Interactive Entertainment to produce a sequel titled Hitman 2, which was released in November 2018.
-The World of Assassination trilogy was concluded with Hitman 3 in January 2021.
+The World of Assassination trilogy concluded with Hitman 3, released in January 2021.
+In January 2023, Hitman was delisted from sales after IO Interactive rebranded Hitman 3 as Hitman: World of Assassination, with the contents of the previous two Hitman games becoming available to Hitman 3 owners, free of charge.

 Gameplay

 Hitman is an action-adventure stealth video game in which players control a genetically enhanced assassin called Agent 47 from a third-person perspective as he carries out assassinations of various targets across the globe.
 As in other games in the Hitman series, players have a large amount of freedom in their approach to their assassinations.
 Players may use weapons including explosives, pistols, assault rifles, and long-range sniper rifles; they may also assassinate the target at close range using bladed weapons or throwable items.

 Agent 47 is vulnerable in a firefight; thus, eliminating targets silently is preferred.
 He can use his specially equipped garrote wire to strangle his victims or disguise his killings as accidental deaths, such as poisoning the target's food or drowning them in a toilet.
 The game also includes scripted opportunities that require the completion of multiple tasks.
 Players can eavesdrop on conversations from non-playable characters (NPCs) to obtain clues about the location and routine of targets, and uncover opportunities for creative infiltration and elimination.
 For example, Agent 47 can tamper with a chandelier, causing it to fall and kill a target.
 47 can collect items to use as improvised weapons, access previously restricted areas, knock out NPCs, or create distractions.
 Completion of mission challenges, such as killing targets in unconventional ways, discovering unique items, and gaining access to new areas, enables players to progress through the mastery levels for each location, with rewards such as advanced weapons and gadgets, agency pick-up locations for stashing gear, and new starting locations for that level.